 For starters, to make a creamy soup you usually add milk or heavy cream.
 This recipe uses milk to make it a little healthier, but heavy cream would make it even creamier.
 If you can't eat dairy, coconut milk is a great option.
 Both light and full-fat can work beautifully.

 To make the soup thicker, yes, the milk and/or heavy cream will help thicken it, but sometimes that is not enough.
 You can use thickeners like potatoes, rice, cornstarch and a roux.
 Whatever you choose, is fine.
 For this recipe, I made a roux.

 A roux is a mixture of equal parts flour and fat (oil or butter) by weight, that forms into a paste, and once combined with the soup, the soup will thicken.
 In a saucepan on medium heat, add the fat and once it's hot, add in the flour.
 Whisk until it forms a paste, and let it cook for about 1 minute to get rid of the floury taste.

 To make brown sauces, this roux is simply cooked for much longer to brown.
 Here though, 1-2 minutes is enough.

-If you want to use potatoes, you can simply add a tiny piece of potato (like 1 tbsp sized), to the soup, and the starch will thicken the soup.
-You could also mix 2 tsp cornstarch with 1 tbsp water before mixing it in the soup, and it will become thicker rather instantly.
+If you want to use potatoes, you can simply add a tiny piece of potato (like 1 tablespoon sized), to the soup, and the starch will thicken the soup.
+You could also mix 2 teaspoon cornstarch with 1 tablespoon water before mixing it in the soup, and it will become thicker rather instantly.

 Rice is also a great way of thickening up the soup, and adding rice will make the soup more filling and comforting too.